ElcoLuijendijk/beo/readme.md

 If all goes well there should now be a file called ``calculate_reduced_AFT_lengths.so`` in the subdirectory lib, which will be used by Beo to calculate radiation damage and the diffusivity of helium in apatites.
 Currently new updates are planned to convert the fortran code to python, which will remove this requirement.

 Note that there are plans to port the fortran code to cPython to avoid this extra compilation step.
-Feel free to bug me if you ahve trouble compiling this or if you are interested in a Python only version.
+Feel free to bug me if you have trouble compiling this or if you are interested in a Python only version.

 Beo was tested on Ubuntu 14.04, 16.04 and 18.04

 # Manual and publication

-You can find a manual for beo in the subdirectory (manual)[manual].
+You can find a manual for beo in the subdirectory [manual](manual).
 The manual contains more background on the model, an explanation of how surface heat flow is modeled and a detailed list and explanation of the model parameters.
 More information on the model code can be found in [Luijendijk (2019)](https://doi.org/10.5194/gmd-12-4061-2019).
 See the bottom of this readme for the full reference for this paper.

 The paper shows model results for two example case studies: the Baden & Schinznach hot springs at the boundary of the Molasse Basin and the Jura, and the Brigerbad hot springs in the Rhone Valley in the Swiss Alps.
 These model runs can be reproduced by using one of the parameter files located in the directory [example_input_files](example_input_files).